-- Must wear ALL BLACK with the exception of Adrian's Beauty College logo - Clothing must be professional, clean, and free of rips, holes or stains. - Adrian's Beauty College approved logos on shirts and sweaters only - Shoes must be black, closed-toed and closed heel, comfortable, supportive shoes with nonskid soles. - Hair must be clean and styled prior to arriving at school - Cosmetics must be applied prior to arriving at school - Leggings must be worn with a shirt, dress or skirt that is at least fingertip length - Dresses, Skirts that fall below the fingertips
+- Must wear ALL BLACK, NO LOGOS - Clothing must be professional, clean, and free of rips, holes or stains. - Shoes must be black, closed-toed and closed heel, comfortable, supportive shoes with nonskid soles. - Hair must be clean and styled prior to arriving at school - Cosmetics must be applied prior to arriving at school - Leggings must be worn with a shirt, dress or skirt that is at least fingertip length - Dresses, Skirts that fall below the fingertips